oxylabs/rotating-proxies-javascript/README.md

 ## Requirements

-In this tutorial, we will be using [Axios](https://www.npmjs.com/package/axios) to make requests.
-The code can be modified with little effort for other libraries.
+In this tutorial, we will be using Axios to make requests.
+If needed, the code can be easily modified for other libraries as well.

-Open the terminal and run the following command to initialize a new Node project:
+Open the terminal and run the following command to initiate a new Node project:

 ```shell
 npm init -y
 ```

-Next, install Axios by running the following command:
+Next step is to install Axios by running the following command:

 ```sh
 npm install axios